Planning the Perfect Family Safari: Safety and Wonder Combined

 Category Requirement Why It Matters

-Medical AMREF Flying Doctors Membership Provides emergency air evacuation from remote bush strips.
+Medical AMREF Flying Doctors Emergency air evacuation from bush.

 Don't pack heavy.
 Bush planes have strict 15kg (33lb) limits in soft-sided bags.
 If you show up with a hard-shell suitcase, it simply won't fit in the luggage pod.
 Most luxury lodges offer same-day laundry services, so three sets of clothes are usually sufficient.